FinBen: A Holistic Financial Benchmark for Large Language Models: Results

+In the QA tasks, closed-source commercial LLMs like GPT-4 and Gemini continue to lead across all datasets.
+While FinMA 7B shows improvement over its backbone models, it remains limited by model size and exhibits bottlenecks in numeric reasoning ability.
+For the regulations dataset, which is the first intersection dataset requiring both financial and legal knowledge, GPT-4 demonstrates its broad knowledge coverage effectively.

-In the \textbf{text generation} task, Gemini emerges as the frontrunner on the EDTSUM abstractive text summarization dataset, illustrating its prowess in generating coherent summaries.
+In the TG tasks, Gemini emerges as the frontrunner on the EDTSUM abstractive text summarization dataset, illustrating its prowess in generating coherent summaries.
 Nevertheless, all models face challenges with extractive summarization, which demands the generation of precise label sequences for sentences.
-In the \textbf{forecasting} task, Gemini distinguishes itself across most datasets, except in the Australian credit scoring dataset, where GPT-4 demonstrates superior performance.

-Among open-source LLMs, LLaMA2 70B stands out in text summarization, whereas LLaMA2-7B-chat excels in forecasting tasks.
-Despite instruction tuning with datasets like BigData22 and ACL18, FinMA 7B lags behind peers such as Falcon 7B in forecasting performance, underscoring the need for more effective improvement strategies.
-CFGPT sft-7B-Full consistently shows a decrease in performance compared to its foundational model, InternLM 7B.
-For forecasting, it is crucial to acknowledge that all LLMs do not meet expected outcomes and fall behind traditional methodologies.
-This consistent observation with existing studies~\cite{feng2023empowering,xie2023pixiu} underlines a notable deficiency in LLMs' capacity to tackle advanced cognitive tasks as effectively as conventional methods.
+Among open-source LLMs, LLaMA2 70B stands out in text summarization.
+Conversely, CFGPT sft-7B-Full consistently shows a decrease in performance compared to its foundational model, InternLM 7B.

-This analysis reveals significant potential for enhancement in LLMs, including industry leaders like GPT-4 and Gemini, particularly in text generation and forecasting tasks that demand higher cognitive skills.